The Assassination Of The Emperor Commodus (The Play)

 ECLECTUS.

 He hath informed me of the list.
-However, he hath not reveal to me the complete names of the list.
+However, he hath not revealed the complete names to me.

 MARCIA.